-Authorization for the Use of Military Force
+Authorization for the Use of Military Force88

 The President has stated that the Authorization for Use of Military Force ("2001 AUMF"; P.L.
 107-40) and the Authorization for Use of Military Force against Iraq Resolution of 2002 ("2002 AUMF"; P.L.
 107-243) provide authorization for the current U.S. military campaign against the Islamic State in Iraq, Syria, and beyond.
-This includes most recently the deployment of approximately 50 U.S. special forces personnel into Syria.
-On February 11, 2015, however, the
+This includes announced deployments of U.S. Special Forces personnel into Syria and Iraq.
+On February 11, 2015, however, the President did provide Congress with a draft proposal for a new AUMF targeting the Islamic State (IS AUMF),89 stating in an accompanying letter that he could "think of no better way for the Congress to join [the President] in supporting our Nation's security than by enacting this legislation, which would show the world we are united in our resolve to counter the threat posed by ISIL."90